Umneiah/Software_Assignment_1/1st_Question.md

 ---------
 ###
-10- this : is a pointer point to the object itself or member functions in class.
+10- this : is a pointer point to the object itself or member functions in class this is the address of object
+ *this represents the object itself.